davewasmer/devcert/README.md

   certificate. **Reminder: you'll only need to do this once per machine**

-* **Chrome on Linux**: If needed, the root certificate can be added manually to Chrome later.
+* **Chrome on Linux**: If needed, the root certificate can be added manually to Chrome manually.
 Navigate to `chrome://settings/certificates` (or through the settings menu by going 'Settings' -> 'Privacy and security' -> 'Security' -> 'Manage certificates'), click the 'Authorities' tab, and then import the certificate.
 After initial use of devcert, the root certificate will be placed